1. Conversational Voice AI in 2026

 Example prompt language to steer pronunciation via LLM text output

 For conversational voice use cases, being able to track what text the user heard is important for maintaining accurate conversation context.
 This requires that a model generate word-level timestamp metadata in addition to the audio, and that the timestamp data be reconstructible backwards to the original input text.
 This is a relatively new capability for voice models.
-All of the above services support word-level timestamps.
+All of the models in the table above except ElevenLabs Flash support word-level timestamps.

 {